-The outlook is negative, reflecting the deterioration in DLG's profitability during YE2022 combined with our expectation of further earnings headwinds, which could arise from high claims inflation and difficult pricing conditions in the UK retail property and casualty (P&C) market.
+The outlook is negative, reflecting the deterioration in DLG's profitability during YE2022 combined with our expectation of further earnings headwinds, which could arise from high claims inflation and difficult pricing conditions in the UK retail P&C market.

-The negative outlook also reflects the risks that it could take the group longer than anticipated to rebuild its capital resilience, with the YE2022 Solvency II ratio now expected to be at the bottom end of DLG's target range of 140% to 180%.
+The negative outlook also reflects the risks that it could take the group longer than anticipated to rebuild its capital resilience.
+The group's YE2022 Solvency II ratio was 147%, towards the bottom end of DLG's target range of 140% to 180%.
 We view positively the actions taken by the Group to restore its balance sheet strength, but the suspension of the final YE2022 dividend, coupled with a challenging earnings outlook, could, at least temporarily, adversely impact the group's access to external market funding.